aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Document summary Retrieval Augmented Generation (RAG) technique

 The search component includes a document summary feature as an advanced Retrieval Augmented Generation (RAG) technique.
 This can improve the relevance of answers by comparing the question posed by the user to summaries of the documents in the document base, and ranking the results of full-text search from those documents with relevant summaries higher.
 This approach can help reduce occurrences of search results from mentions in less relevant or authoritative documents.
-The feature can be enabled or disabled by setting the parameter use_summary in the file /containers/streamlit/opensearch_retrieve_helper.py.
+The feature can be enabled or disabled by setting the parameter ```use_summary``` in the file ```/containers/streamlit/opensearch_retrieve_helper.py```.
 More details are in the Tunable parameters section below.
 The diagram below illustrates how the document summary process can improve search results.

 ![image info](images/summary_rag_approach_overview.png)